-This is an advanced seminar on methods of individual psychotherapy, with a concentration on interpersonal psychotherapy.
-The instructor will draw from among the principles of interpersonal psychotherapy, object relations theory, attachment theory, cognitive therapy, family systems and others.
+This is an advanced seminar on methods of adult psychotherapy.
+The instructor will draw from the principles of therapy modalities such as emotionally focused therapy, interpersonal therapy, object relations theory, attachment theory, cognitive therapy, family systems, and others.
 A Catholic Anthropology will be integrated into the subject matter.
 Issues concerning culture, ethnicity, gender, religious values and other client characteristics will be addressed.
 The course will include didactic and experiential learning.
-Sessions from students' clinical caseloads will be reviewed and critiqued.
 (4 credit hrs) (Prerequisite: PSY 609)